-The born-again believers are now living under a New and Better Covenant than all the saints or prophets of God under the Old Covenant.
+The born-again believers live under a New and Better Covenant than all the saints or prophets of God under the Old Covenant.

 John the Baptist was the last and greatest of all the prophets under the Old Covenant.
 But according to the Lord Jesus, the least among the New Testament believers is greater than John.

 Matthew 11:11 – NKJV

 11 Assuredly, I say to you, among those born of women there has not risen one greater than John the Baptist; but he who is least in the kingdom of heaven is greater than he.